ngathan/ngathan/README.md

 - 🔭 I'm currently doing research and writing papers on applied Machine Learning in social sciences, and ethical considerations of Machine Learning systems in solving social problems.
 - 🌱  I read a lot especially novels.
 If you have a recommendation, send it my way.
 - 👯 I’m looking to collaborate on how to introduce sociological concepts in machine learning designs, and how sociological reflexivity helps ML engineers tackle biases, and fairness problems.
-- 😅 Fun fact: I lived in Germany for two years after college, learned German deligently during the time.
-When I have free time, I prefer to learn a new real language.
+- 😅 Fun fact: I lived in Germany for two years after college, learned German.
+I love learning foreign languagea.
 My current target language is Hindi.

 The best way to reach me is through email.
 I'm open to collaborations, and idea exchanges.